 The Prague Castle also provides some interesting stories.
-Here are a few ones I think are particularly good.
+Here are a few I think are particularly good.

 The Czech Crown Jewels are housed in the Prague Castle.
 These jewels include a sword, sceptre and crown belonging to the legendary King Wenceslas.
-These original Crown Jewels are in the castle and are hiddden behind a door with 7 locks that require 7 different keys to open them.
+These original Crown Jewels are in the castle and are hidden behind a door with 7 locks that require 7 different keys to open them.
 Each key is owned by an important Czech figure.
 For example, the President has one, the head Clergyman has one, etc.

-Speaking of which, there is a legend that says that if you put this crown on your head and you’re an imposter (aka not the real king), you will die within a year.
-In one particularly famous instance, Reinhard Heydrich – Hitlers second in command who was headquartered at Prague Castle in the late 30s, apparently tried the crown on in 1941 and was then assassinated less than a year later by Czech paratroopers trained in England.
+Speaking of which, there is a legend that says that if you put this crown on your head and you’re an impostor (aka not the real king), you will die within a year.
+In one particularly famous instance, Reinhard Heydrich – Hitlers second in command who was headquartered at Prague Castle in the late 30s – apparently tried the crown on in 1941 and was then assassinated less than a year later by Czech paratroopers trained in England.
 An interesting thing about his death is that he was badly injured, but refused Czech blood, so he died for his own racism.
 Very interesting!

 St. John of Nepomuk – I like the story of St. John.
 He was the priest of the royal family when Wenceslas was in power.
 Wenceslas’ wife confessed his sins to John, and of course, Wenceslas demanded to know what she told him.
 John, being the professional that he is, refused to tell him, and thus, he was tortured and thrown off the bridge.
 There is a rumor that 5 stars appeared above where he landed the night that he died, so on all statues of him, there are 5 stars above his head.
-This one is the most famous.